artemave/REST-assured/README.markdown

 ### Plain REST API

-For those usging rest-assured from non-ruby environments.
+For those using rest-assured from non-ruby environments.

 #### Create double

-  HTTP POST to '/doubles' creates double and returns its json representation.
+  HTTP POST to '/doubles' creates a double and returns its json representation.
   The following options can be passed as request parameters:

   - __fullpath__ - e.g., '/some/api/object', or with parameters in query string (useful for doubling GETs) - '/some/other/api/object?a=2&b=c'.
 Mandatory.